-As in the EEZ, a state exercises in the continental shelf only sovereign economic rights to explore and exploit natural resources (although only on the seabed and its subsoil) including mineral and other non-living resources, as well as sedentary species on the seabed.
+As in the EEZ, a state has only sovereign economic rights to search for and exploit natural resources (although only on the seabed and underneath it) including mineral and other inorganic resources, as well as sedentary species on the seabed.
 The state has the exclusive right to regulate drilling on the continental shelf.

-There is an overlap between the continental shelf and the EEZ of up to 200 nautical miles from the baselines, regardless of the geological characteristics of the continental shelf.
+There is overlap between the continental shelf and the EEZ of up to 200 nautical miles from the baselines, regardless of the geological characteristics of the continental shelf.
 However, a nation that is interested in extending its continental shelf to beyond 200 nautical miles (not relevant in Israel's case) must demonstrate geological continuity.
-Although practically there appears to be an overlap between the EEZ and the continental shelf with respect to seabed and subsoil rights, these are still two different regimes.
-The main relevant different for our purposes is that the rights on the continental shelf (up to 200 nautical miles) are not conditional on a declaration of the continental shelf.
+Although practically there appears to be an overlap between the EEZ and the continental shelf with respect to seabed and under the seabed rights, these are still two different regimes.
+The main relevant different for our purposes is that the rights on the continental shelf (up to a range of 200 nautical miles) are not conditional on a declaration and they exist for the state merely by the continental shelf's existence.
 In contrast, the state is required to publicly declare its EEZ.
-Thus, there is the possibility of a continental shelf without an EEZ but not an EEZ without a continental shelf.
+The International Court has determined that there is the possibility of a continental shelf without an EEZ but not an EEZ without a continental shelf.

-Delimitation of Israel's EEZ and continental shelf in the Mediterranean
+Demarcation of Israel's EEZ and continental shelf in the Mediterranean

 The short distance between Israel and Cyprus does not allow the two countries to exploit the full 200 nautical miles that is specified in the Convention for the EEZ and the continental shelf.
 In addition, Israel's EEZ is bordered on the north by Lebanon and in the south by the Palestinian Authority and Egypt.
 In cases of overlap between the EEZ's and continental shelves of two or more countries, the Convention specifies that the matter should be resolved by an agreement between the countries that is fair and just.
-12 In the event that such an agreement
+12 In the event that such an agreement is not reached, the matter will be resolved by the process for adjudicating conflicts set

-12 See articles 74(2) and 83(2) of the Convention: "The delimitation... between States with opposite or adjacent coasts shall be effected by agreement on the basis of international law... in order to achieve an equitable solution."
-This formulation is a convenient compromise for the countries, since it permits negotiations over the delimitation of desired boundaries and is applicable according to the circumstances of each case.
+[&]quot;The delimitation... between States with opposite or adjacent coasts shall be effected by agreement on the basis of international law... in order to achieve an equitable solution."
+This formulation is a convenient compromise for the countries, since it permits negotiations over the demarcation of desired boundaries and is applicable according to the circumstances of each case.
 States can determine the method for arriving at an agreement that is desired by them (and can also take into account geological structures and geographic characteristics).
 Nonetheless, it appears that countries generally adopt the median line as the starting point of negotiations.
 For a review of the various methods, see: Nugzar Dundua, Delimitation of maritime boundaries between adjacent States (United Nations - The Nippon Foundation Fellow 2006-2007).

-is not reached, the matter will be resolved by the procedure for settlement of disputes set out in the Convention.
-13 Since Israel is not signed on the Convention, the option open to it is to determine the boundaries by means of agreements in accordance with international law.
-14
+out in the Convention.13 Since Israel is not signed on the Convention, the option open to it is to determine the boundaries by means of agreements in accordance with international law.14